pdzaffina/blog/_posts/2025-12-05-Technical-vs-Tactical.md

 This is their technical proficiency.

 ### The Cost of a Misunderstood Mandate
-When individuals, or entire organizations, accept the premise that some roles are "non-technical," it contributes to lowering proficiency standards which creates several problems:
+When individuals, or entire organizations, accept the premise that some roles are "non-technical," it creates several problems:

 1. **Lowered Standards:** It implicitly permits individuals in these roles to remain ignorant of the fundamental technical "science" of
 2. their domain, leading to poor decisions, missed details, and ultimately, project failure.